miiazertyy/Discord-LLM-Selfbot/README.md

 # ❔ Getting Started:

 ### Step 1: Download the Selfbot
-- Clone the repo's files
+- Go to Release and download the lastest stable version

 ### Step 2: Extract the files
 - Extract the files to a folder of your choice, using 7Zip or Windows Explorer.